Portugal profile - Timeline

 2011 July - Credit ratings agency Moody's downgrades Portugal's public debt to junk status.

-2011 August - The government announces the country's biggest spending cuts in 50 years.
-The cuts are intended to reduce public spending from 44.2% of GDP to 43.5% by 2015.
+2011 August - The government announces the country's biggest spending cuts in 50 years, seeking to reduce public expenditure from 44.2% of GDP to 43.5% by 2015.

 Credit ratings agency Fitch downgrades Portugal's public debt to junk status.